-In all-silica zeolites synthesised via the "fluoride route", the fluoride anions are typically incorporated in small cages, forming [SiO4F]- trigonal bipyramids.
-While diffraction and NMR experiments can elucidate the fluoride location(s) and the occurrence/absence of dynamic disorder, they provide limited insights into the factors that determine equilibrium position and dynamic behaviour.
+In all-silica zeolites synthesized via the "fluoride route", the fluoride anions are typically incorporated in small cages, forming [SiO4F]- trigonal bipyramids.
+While diffraction and NMR experiments can elucidate the fluoride location(s) and the occurrence/absence of dynamic disorder, they provide limited insights into the factors that determine equilibrium position and dynamic behavior.
 To develop a more thorough understanding, electronic structure calculations in the framework of dispersion-corrected density functional theory (DFT) were performed for five all-silica zeolites (NON, STF, IFR, STT, CHA frameworks).
 DFT-based predictions of the energetically preferred fluoride location within a given cage were mostly in excellent agreement with experiment.
-Apart from the known tendency of fluoride anions to locate close to small rings, there are no easily generalisable crystal-chemical rules to predict the most probable fluoride sites.
-DFT-based molecular dynamics calculations were employed to predict and explain the dynamic behaviour of the fluoride anions, which differs markedly among the different frameworks.
-On the basis of the simulations, it could be determined that local interactions of fluoride anions with framework Si atoms have larger impact on the (non-)occurrence of dynamic disorder than longerrange interactions with the organic structure-directing agents.
-In addition to providing detailed understanding of the behaviour of fluoride anions in as-synthesised all-silica zeolites, the findings of the present work could contribute to a further elucidation of the structure-directing role of fluoride during zeolite synthesis.
+Apart from the known tendency of fluoride anions to locate close to small rings, there are no easily generalizable crystal-chemical rules to predict the most probable fluoride sites.
+DFT-based molecular dynamics calculations were employed to predict and explain the dynamic behavior of the fluoride anions, which differs markedly among the different frameworks.
+The simulations showed that the distances from the fluoride anion to next-nearest neighboring Si atoms are key to determining whether dynamic disorder can occur or not.
+Although longer-range interactions with the organic structure-directing agents tend to play a less decisive role, they can lead to a suppression of dynamic disorder in some cases.
+In addition to providing detailed understanding of the behavior of fluoride anions in as-synthesized all-silica zeolites, the findings of the present work could contribute to a further elucidation of their structure-directing role during zeolite synthesis.